-MS. PAYNE: Yes, I was immensely lucky for two years to work among Ndebele and Shona people out in the bush in Zimbabwe.
+Ms. Payne: Yes, I was immensely lucky for two years to work among Ndebele and Shona people out in the bush in Zimbabwe.
 I had actually lived very close to them, up on top of a high escarpment in tents for one field season.
-There’s a rich dream life; there’s also a rich dance life.
-The children in these communities did not have toys, they didn’t have many clothes, but they had their bodies.
+There’s a rich dream life.
+There’s also a rich dance life.
+The children in these communities did not have toys; they didn’t have many clothes; but they had their bodies.
 And you should see them dance.
 They could dance for hours and hours and hours, always with new compositions.
 They were like the whales with their music.
 It was always something new, always something you could imitate.
 It was intense expression of emotion, of fun, a form of play. [laughs]

-MS. TIPPETT: You know, you write in your book, which is part memoir, Silent Thunder, about going home and the conflicting feelings you had.
-And, you know, after speaking with you here for a little while, I can really imagine those and just the contrast between the world you’d been living in and the world you are in now, in the United States.
-And you also wrote — and I thought this was very ironic and quite brave and honest of you to write down, you know, “Here I would be posting signs around my 14 acres (once held communally by the Cayuga Indians): ‘PRIVATE PROPERTY: TRESPASSING FOR ANY PURPOSE IS STRICTLY PROHIBITED.'” [laughs]
+Ms. Tippett: You know, you write in your book, which is part memoir, Silent Thunder, about going home and the conflicting feelings you had.
+And after speaking with you here for a little while, I can really imagine those and just the contrast between the world you’d been living in and the world you are in now, in the United States.
+And you also wrote — and I thought this was very ironic and quite brave and honest of you to write down: Here, I would be posting signs around my 14 acres (once held communally by the Cayuga Indians): ‘PRIVATE PROPERTY: TRESPASSING FOR ANY PURPOSE IS STRICTLY PROHIBITED.’ [laughs]

 How do you live differently, coming back here?
 How do you struggle, perhaps, differently with things that are taken for granted, that you do anyway, because you’re here?

-MS. PAYNE: Well, the ocean is really huge.
+Ms. Payne: Well, the ocean is really huge.
 When you get out on a little boat, you know it.
 You’re clinging to a cork.
-It’s huge and it’s capable of immense hugeness.
-And out there, you know, rolling around and swimming through and perfectly at home in the waves, are these enormous animals.
+It’s huge, and it’s capable of immense hugeness.
+And out there, rolling around and swimming through and perfectly at home in the waves, are these enormous animals.
 And by golly, they’re singing, of all things.
 They’re doing something that we recognize as singing.
 And so what that has done for me is to make me feel that what lies ahead to be discovered is absolutely limitless.
 We are not at the pinnacle of human knowledge.
 We are just beginning.